mcc-us/bookkeeping/_pages/chap01.corporation-types.md

 - Cater services to specific financial reporting, tax, and compliance needs.
 - Explains financial concepts relevant to their structure and challenges.
 - Build trust by demonstrating understanding of their business type.

-### Importance of Business Types

-1. **Sole Proprietorships**: Easy to form, but owners have unlimited liability for business debts.

-2. **Partnerships**: Shared ownership and management, with variations like general partnerships (all partners fully liable) and limited partnerships (limited liability for some partners).

-3. **Corporations**: Separate legal entity from owners, offering limited liability and potential for raising capital.
-Consider sub-categories like C-Corps (double taxation) and S-Corps (avoid double taxation).

-4. **Limited Liability Companies (LLCs)**: Combine flexibility of a partnership with limited liability protection for owners.

 ### LLC v.
 LLP